 We primarily sell our products and implementation services through our direct sales force.
 To grow our business, we intend to focus on growing our client base for the foreseeable future.
 Our ability to add clients and to achieve revenue growth in the future will depend upon our ability to grow and develop our direct sales force and on their ability to productively sell our solutions.
 Identifying and recruiting qualified personnel and training them in the use of our software requires significant time, expense and attention.
+Extended stay-at-home, business closure and other restrictive orders may impact our ability to identify, hire and train new personnel.
 The amount of time it takes for our sales representatives to be fully-trained and to become productive varies widely.
 In addition, if we hire sales representatives from competitors or other companies, their former employers may attempt to assert that these employees have breached their legal obligations, resulting in a diversion of our time and resources.